rmkraus/kraus.house/about.md

 Plan: Professional tinkerer with a pasion for learning new open source platforms and building infrastructure to solve problems.
-My background is in engineering, scientific computing, Python, Linux, and DevOps.
+My background is in engineering, scientific computing, Python, Linux, and DevOps IT infrastructure.
 Herein, is documented the results of my tinkering.